ankitpise/OpenIrctc/README.md

+# Is not maintained anymore, might not work

 # OpenIrctc - PHP API to check PNR & Train Schedule

 Open Irctc is open PHP library for fetching realtime PNR Status & Railway Schedule with Train Number